-- At least twenty percent of Americans will develop skin cancer by the age of 70. - In 2020, an estimated 4,092 melanoma cases were expected to be diagnosed in Texas, with approximately 577 deaths. - Those who have ever used indoor tanning beds are 83 percent more likely to be diagnosed with squamous cell carcinoma, and 29 percent more likely to be diagnosed with basal cell carcinoma.
+- At least 20% of Americans will develop skin cancer by the age of 70. - In 2025, an estimated 5,700 melanoma cases are expected to be diagnosed in Texas, with approximately 490 deaths. - Those who have used indoor tanning beds are 58% more likely to be diagnosed with squamous cell carcinoma, and 24% more likely to be diagnosed with basal cell carcinoma, than those who have not used indoor tanning beds.